Pentagon chief criticizes states over ID cards for same-sex couples

 'QUALITATIVE MILITARY EDGE'

-Hagel said the agreement to sell Israel six of the tilt-rotor V-22s, built by Bell Helicopter and Boeing (BA.N), would "greatly enhance the range and effectiveness of the Israeli special forces."
+Hagel said the agreement to sell Israel six of the tilt-rotor V-22s, built by Bell Helicopter and Boeing, would "greatly enhance the range and effectiveness of the Israeli special forces."

 "I have directed the Marine Corps to make sure this order is expedited," he said.